LaunchPadLab/strong_arms/README.md

 ## Nested Parameters

-StrongArm handles nested parameters, by specifying a relationship with `many_nested` or `one_nested` methods.
+Strong Arms handles nested parameters, by specifying a relationship with `many_nested` or `one_nested` methods.

 This is similar to how Rails handles association declarations with `has_many` and `has_one` methods.